If you’re wanting to learn more about Texas-style smoked beef brisket, you’re in the right place!

 - Black Pepper

-Some would probably recommend other spices like cayenne, paprika, or the like, but if you aren’t confident enough to add more advanced ingredients, start out with those four simple things.
+Some would probably recommend other spices like cayenne, paprika, or the like, but if you aren’t confident enough to add more advanced ingredients, start out with these five simple things.

 Remember: the smoke adds to the flavor, so make sure that the wood is of good quality, clean, and without gasoline or other additives to create fire.

-You’ll want to keep it in the smoker untouched and unbothered for about 3 hours.
+The rule of thumb for smoked brisket seems to be an hour of smoking for every pound.
+But you’ll want to keep it in the smoker untouched and unbothered for about 3 hours to start.
 You’ll be tempted, but don’t look and don’t touch.

-As a note, we recommend putting it in with the fat cap facing up.
+Editor’s Note: We recommend putting it in with the fat cap facing down.

 The fat cap of the brisket is the fat side of the brisket.
 Whether your butcher trimmed your brisket or you got it at the grocery store, this should be easily noticeable.